researchanonymous15/AgenticAI-DialogGen/README.md

 <h1 align="center">
-AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-tuning and Evaluating Long-term Memory of LLMs
+AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-tuning and Evaluating Short- and Long-term Memory of LLMs
 </h1>